PuLs4r1203/FreeCAD_Cut_view/README.md

 This FreeCAD macro automates the creation, management, and deletion of "cut views" for parts and assemblies.
 It is designed for advanced workflows, supporting both single parts and complex assemblies.
+- The macro creates "cut views" while preserving the original colors of the original bodys.
+- Coplanar faces at the cut will be **highlighted in dark red** to improve visibility.
+- Objects are automatically grouped under main and subgroups for clarity (User can choose a Letter in Dropdown).
+  - *All_Cutviews*
+    - Cut_A
+    - Cut_B
+    - Cut_C
+    - .......
 ---

 ## Features